SublimateDesign/gatsby-remark-relative-source/README.md

-# gatsby-remark-relative-images
+# gatsby-remark-relative-source

-Convert image src(s) in markdown to be relative to their node's parent directory.
-This will help [gatsby-remark-images](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-remark-images) match images outside the node folder.
+Converts sources in markdown to be relative to their node's parent directory.
+Based on [gatsby-remark-relative-images](https://github.com/danielmahon/gatsby-remark-relative-images), this plugin expands its functionality so paths can be processed from any raw markdown html node attribute rather than hard-coded to img src.
+This will help [gatsby-remark-images](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-remark-images) match images outside the node folder, and through configuration allow other plugins expecting relative source to work (such as [gatsby-remark-custom-image-component](https://github.com/d4rekanguok/gatsby-remark-custom-image-component/blob/master/src/index.js)).
 For example, use with NetlifyCMS.

-NOTE: This was built for use with NetlifyCMS and should be considered a temporary solution until relative paths are supported.
+NOTE: As stated in the original [gatsby-remark-relative-images](https://github.com/danielmahon/gatsby-remark-relative-images), this was built for use with NetlifyCMS and should be considered a temporary solution until relative paths are supported.
 If it works for other use cases then great!

 ## Install

-`npm install --save gatsby-remark-relative-images`
+`npm install --save gatsby-remark-relative-source`

 ## How to use